Video

 U.S.-based stocks play an outsized role in the average American’s investment portfolio.
-Kyle Tetting explains why that is as well as the ins and the outs of what’s called home country bias.
+Kyle Tetting explains why as well as the ins and the outs of what’s called home country bias.
 Kyle spoke with Joel Dresang in a Money Talk Video.
 A transcript of their discussion follows.

 Joel Dresang: Kyle, I want to talk about the geographical diversification within investment portfolios.
 So, if you look at the value of all the stocks and bonds in the world, the U.S. has about 36% of that market, and still, that’s a lot smaller than the U.S. portion of most people’s portfolios.